heidenreich/theironyard.github.io/source/education/labs/build-a-website/index.markdown

 **Labs Instructor**

 Daniel is an Iron Yard Academy graduate and a gifted teacher.
-He has a passion for helping kids learn to program.
+He has a passion for teaching people to program.

 ---